The-Blockchain-Company/bcc-node/README.rst

 *************************
 ``bcc-node`` Overview
 *************************
 **** Compile, build and, run bcc-node and BCC ecosystem using Cabal and GHC on  Nixos, Linux or WSL2.
 Hydra is now enabled at hydra.quantumone.network in prepapration for Quantum One Ecosystem public testnet.
 The Quick Build shown below is the quickest way to build and run Bcc-Node & Bcc-CLI.
 The Bcc-Chain is now the basis for the Quantum One DAO LLC's Quantum One Ecosystem.
+Hydra is running for demonstration purposes and is not a production version.
+When we are ready to launch public test net, hydra will be converted to a production instance.
 Learn more at https://github.com/Quantum-One-DLT  ****

 Integration of the `ledger <https://github.com/The-Blockchain-Company/bcc-ledger-specs>`_, `consensus <https://github.com/The-Blockchain-Company/shardagnostic-network/tree/master/shardagnostic-consensus>`_, `networking <https://github.com/The-Blockchain-Company/shardagnostic-network/tree/master/shardagnostic-network>`_ and